ausdigital/ausdigital-tap/docs/2.0/index.md

 The hash is calculated before the signing, so, if sender for some reasons calculates 2 different signatures using 2 different keys - the hash is still the same.

-**TODO: this is a very strange paragraph.**
-If a 3rd party is presented with a copy of the message (including this hash), and with a copy of the signed business document, they are able to verify that the hash of the signed business document matches the hash in the message.
-That way, if the recipient provides business acceptance of the document, the third party knows the document that was accepted matches the cleartext document they were shown (despite the fact the 3rd party does not have access to recipient key material).

 Assuming the current working directory contains a document `doc.txt`, a hash of the signed document `doc.hash` can be created with openssl like this: